svdoever/ai-writer/docs/docs/create-a-project.md

 # Create a project

 When working with AI Writer, you will need to create a project.
-A project is a folder that contains the recipes that you want to use.
-You can create a project by executing the following command in a terminal window:
+A project is a folder that contains the recipes that you want to use, and the configuration required for AI Writer.
+You can create a project by executing the following command in a [terminal window](./advanced/terminal-window):

 ```bash
 npx create-ai-writer-project my-project